19.12.09

 "I always wanted to play the hero."

 Following on from The Land That Time Forgot.
-Major Ben McBride (Patric Wayne) leads an expedition to Antarctica to locate his friend Tyler (Doug McClure).
-Who went missing there several years previously.
+Major Ben McBride (Patric Wayne) leads an expedition to Antarctica to locate his friend Tyler (Doug McClure), who went missing there several years earlier.
 When their plane is attacked by a pterodactyl McBride's group realise they have stumbled into a primitive world of dinosaurs and cavemen.
 Can Tyler really still be alive and can McBride find him?
 Their chances of doing so soon look up when they rescue Ajor (Dana Gillespie), a cave girl who happens to speak English!

 A true boys own adventure with a slim plot, that just about holds your attention, mainly due to the presence of Dana Gillespie and Sarah Douglas.
 Cheap but cheerful!